ethul/purescript-angular/MODULE.md

       RootElement :: Element -> RootElement

     newtype RootScope a where
-      RootScope :: Scope a -> RootScope
+      RootScope :: Scope a -> RootScope a

 ### Type Classes